parameshwar-A/pythoncoursematerials/6_Typecasting/ex/correctme.md

 - Run the python script, try to read and identify the issue

-- The error should be related to operators and data types.
+- The error should be related to type casting and data types.

 - Fix the issue based on what we learned so far